dreamblader/dominion-simulator/PATCH-NOTES.md

 Fixed:

-- Fixed a Bug that the async call of shuffle after "Search" is operated in Deck affect the selected card, making it erratic
+- Fixed a Bug that the async call of shuffle after "Search" is operated in Deck effect the selected card, making it erratic

   Added: